Expert Guide

 - Can they protect confidential files?

-- Can they preserve formatting and references?
+- Can they preserve formatting and table logic?

 - Can they manage terminology consistently?